 Master of Managerial Logistics

 The prime objective of this program is to provide all graduates with comprehensive integrated knowledge of logistics.
-This program will meet the high standards and academic rigor of traditional graduate programs and tailor to the National Logistics Curriculum which is key to the success of the DOD's logistical transformation strategy and private industry successes.
+This program will meet the high standards and academic rigor of traditional graduate programs and tailor to the National Logistics Curriculum which is key to the success of logistical transformation strategy and private industry successes.

 The uniqueness of the NDSU Master of Managerial Logistics program is reflected in its core competencies which are a direct derivative of the National Logistics Curriculum and private industry needs.
 The core competencies define a framework for expected outcomes and curricula.
 The core competencies are:

 - Supply chain management in the military and private sector

 - Extending advanced supply chain planning across the enterprise

 - Global supply chain management and the design of international logistics systems

 - Change management in a turbulent global environment

 - Enterprise resource planning within a global context